 \subsection{Liebig's score}

-Section~\ref{sec:old_ccm_method} argues that precision and recall metrics provide clear, meaningful interpretations, whereas the F-score offers only a vague value with no clear representational meaning~\cite{christen2023review}.
-To provide a more meaningful interpretation of the matching degree in the HCCM method, we propose a new metric, Liebig's score (L-score), as a replacement for the F-score.
-The L-score quantifies the matching degree of each cluster-class pair and is characterised by its ability to offer a diagnostic value interpretation of the matching degree.
+Once HCCM identifies the best-matched cluster-class pairs, we believe that further understanding how well each match is achieved is important, including whether the match is perfect or the reason for any mismatch.
+Section~\ref{sec:CCMfscore} quantifies the matching degree of each best-matched cluster-class pair using the F-score metric; however, as argued in Section~\ref{sec:old_ccm_method}, the F-score lacks a clear and meaningful value interpretation, unlike precision and recall~\cite{christen2023review}, let alone diagnosing the mismatch for each cluster-class pair according to an F-score-based matching degree.
+To address this, we propose a new metric, Liebig's score (L-score), as a replacement for the F-score to quantify the matching degree for each cluster-class pair, which can offer a diagnostic interpretation of each match.

-The L-score is inspired by Liebig's Law of the Minimum~\cite{de1994liebig}.
-This principle states that the overall performance of an environmental system is determined or constrained by its weakest component or factor.
-Analogously, we assume that the matching performance between a representation cluster and a predefined representation class division (i.e. a cluster-class pair) is primarily limited by the weakest matching factor.
-Based on this assumption, drawn from Liebig's Law of the Minimum, the L-score first measures the precision and recall values for a cluster-class pair, treating these two values as the matching factors that characterise the matching performance.
-The L-score then determines its value based on the most limited matching factor, which is the smaller of the precision and recall values.
-Formally, the formula below denotes the calculation of the L-score value in the context of the HCCM method:
+The L-score is inspired by Liebig's Law of the Minimum~\cite{de1994liebig}, a principle stating that the overall performance of a system is determined by its weakest component.
+Analogously, we assume that the matching performance between a representation cluster and a predefined representation division is primarily limited by the weakest matching factor.
+In the context of a cluster-class pair, precision and recall are treated as the two matching factors that characterise the matching performance.
+Based on Liebig's Law, the L-score determines the matching degree of a cluster-class pair as the smaller of its precision and recall values, i.e.\ the most limiting matching factor.
+Formally, the L-score is calculated as follows:

-Here, $\frac{|c \cap k|}{|k|}$ is the precision for matching representation cluster $k$ with a representation class division $c$.
-We define the precision in this context as the proportion of those representations in the cluster $k$ that truly belong to, or are precisely predicted as, the matched semantic class.
-We define the recall (i.e. $\frac{|c \cap k|}{|c|}$) in this context as the proportion of those representations within the predefined representation class division $c$ that are correctly assigned to, or retrieved by, the matched cluster.
-Eq.~\eqref{eq: c-score1} selects the minimum one between the precision value and the recall value as the L-score value, serving as the matching performance of the cluster-class pair (i.e. $(k, c)$).
+Here, $\frac{|c \cap k|}{|k|}$ is the precision for matching representation cluster $k$ with a predefined representation division $c$.
+We define precision in this context as the proportion of representations in cluster $k$ that truly belong to its matched semantic class (i.e.\ are pre-labelled with the corresponding semantic class).
+We define recall (i.e.\ $\frac{|c \cap k|}{|c|}$) as the proportion of representations within the predefined representation division $c$ that are correctly assigned to its matched cluster $k$ (i.e.\ retrieved by the clustering algorithm).
+Equation~\eqref{eq: c-score1} selects the minimum of the precision and recall values as the L-score, representing the matching degree of the cluster-class pair $(k, c)$.